 Training for the PAT and PCT physical assessments

-As with the recruitment process, it’s important to start preparing for the police physical assessments as soon as possible.
+It’s important to start preparing for the police physical assessments as soon as possible.
 If you’re relatively unfit, start with a walking programme and slowly build up to a regular running program to improve your cardiovascular fitness.

 You should also do press-ups regularly, and train for the vertical jump test by doing step-ups, one-legged squats and bench jumps.
 Then, when you’re ready, practice the vertical jump as well.